Amid Short Supply, COVID-19 Vaccines Are Being Bought & Sold Online

 DENVER (CBS4) – With COVID-19 vaccines in short supply, some people are looking for ways to cut the line.
 Experts say scammers are taking advantage of that, selling supposed COVID vaccines for hundreds, even thousands of dollars, and sending unsolicited vaccine ads to email inboxes.

-CBS4 Investigates found hundreds of ads on a dark website, claiming to sell both Moderna and Pfizer vaccines, asking for anywhere from $250 to $1,000 to be paid in Bitcoins.RELATED: Gov. Polis' Office, CDLE Respond To Frustrated Coloradans Seeking Unemployment Assistance
+CBS4 Investigates found hundreds of ads on a dark website, claiming to sell both Moderna and Pfizer vaccines, asking for anywhere from $250 to $1,000 to be paid in Bitcoins.RELATED: Coming Soon: Longest, Coldest Stretch Of February Weather In Denver Since 2015

 On another dark website, CBS4 Investigates found a group claiming to be research organization in China, offering to ship vaccines in exchange for a Bitcoin donation, saying there will be instructions in the package on how to do the injection.